swcarpentry/training-course/_posts/2014/05/2014-05-07-absolutely-positively.md

   - Community
   - Meta
 ---
-Back in 2012, I invited a bunch of people to contribute a chapter each to a book with the working title, &#8220;What Everyone in Tech Absolutely, Positively Must Know About Education (No Exceptions)&#8221;.
-Unlike [*Beautiful Code*][1], [*Making Software*][2], and [*The Architecture of Open Source Applications*][3], it never came together, but I still think it would be useful: a lot of people are wasting a lot of time and money because they&#8217;re [a bit confused about the difference between money, intelligence, and expertise][4] when it comes to education, and I think a 30,000 word overview of key ideas—something you could read on a flight from New York to Silicon Valley—would could prevent at least some of that.
+Back in 2012, I invited a bunch of people to contribute a chapter each to a book with the working title, "What Everyone in Tech Absolutely, Positively Must Know About Education (No Exceptions)".
+Unlike [*Beautiful Code*][1], [*Making Software*][2], and [*The Architecture of Open Source Applications*][3], it never came together, but I still think it would be useful: a lot of people are wasting a lot of time and money because they're [a bit confused about the difference between money, intelligence, and expertise][4] when it comes to education, and I think a 30,000 word overview of key ideas—something you could read on a flight from New York to Silicon Valley—would could prevent at least some of that.

 Warren Code and I have therefore put together a list of topics that we think could be introduced in 1000 words each.
-We&#8217;d be grateful for comments: what&#8217;s missing that really needs to be there, and what&#8217;s there that doesn&#8217;t need to be?
+We'd be grateful for comments: what's missing that really needs to be there, and what's there that doesn't need to be?

 1. Dewey, Piaget, Vygotsky, Freire (or, key figures in 100 words each)
 2.  distance ed overview